Policy Learning under Endogeneity Using Instrumental Variables: Empirical Application

-We compute the feasible EWM encouragement rule $\hat{\pi}_{\mathrm{FEWM}}$ in (\ref{feasiblerule}) and the budget-constrained EWM encouragement rule $\hat{\pi}_{\mathrm{BEWM}}$ in (\ref{constrainedsa}) using the CPLEX mixed integer optimizer.
-Based on the decomposition result in Corollary \ref{PRTE}, we report in Table \ref{welfaregain} the estimated welfare gains, the average change in treatment take-up, and the PRTE of alternative encouragement rules, as well as the estimated proportion of eligible individuals.
-The PRTE measures the average change in the log of hourly wages among those induced to enroll in or drop out of upper secondary school.
-The seemingly favorable tuition subsidy has little effect on overall upper secondary school attendance when applied to everyone, resulting in a welfare gain of only a small magnitude.
+I compute the feasible EWM encouragement rule $\hat{\pi}_{\mathrm{FEWM}}$ in (\ref{feasiblerule}) and the budget-constrained EWM encouragement rule $\hat{\pi}_{\mathrm{BEWM}}$ in (\ref{constrainedsa}) using the CPLEX mixed integer optimizer.
+Table \ref{welfaregain} presents point estimates of some key quantities of alternative encouragement rules.
+The first column reports the welfare gain, $W(\pi)-E[Y]$.
+The second column reports the share of eligible population for the tuition subsidy, $E[\pi(X,Z)]$.
+Based on the decomposition result in Corollary \ref{PRTE}, the third and fourth columns report the average change in treatment take-up, $E[p(X,\boldsymbol{\alpha}^\pi(X,Z),Z_2)]-E[p(X,Z)]$, and the PRTE, respectively.
+The former measures the proportion of individuals induced to enroll in or drop out of upper secondary school, and the latter measures the average change in the log of hourly wages among these individuals.

+As can be seen from Table \ref{welfaregain}, the seemingly favorable tuition subsidy has little effect on overall upper secondary school attendance when applied to everyone, resulting in a welfare gain of only a small magnitude.
 In contrast, the feasible EWM encouragement rule and the budget-constrained EWM encouragement rule achieve higher welfare gains by targeting a subpopulation with both a greater increase in treatment take-up and higher PRTE.

-We plot the feasible EWM encouragement rule and the budget-constrained EWM encouragement rule in Panels A and B of Figure \ref{ewmIFLS}, respectively.
+I plot the feasible EWM encouragement rule and the budget-constrained EWM encouragement rule in Panels A and B of Figure \ref{ewmIFLS}, respectively.
 The shaded areas indicate the subpopulations to whom the tuition subsidy should be assigned.
 For both subsidy levels, the feasible EWM encouragement rule gives eligibility to individuals facing relatively high tuition fees and living relatively close to the nearest secondary school.
 The subpopulations targeted by the budget-constrained EWM encouragement rule shrink to the left.
 When the subsidy level $a$ is increased from 2.5 to 22.25, the budget-constrained EWM encouragement rule tends to prioritize individuals facing relatively low tuition fees.

-Utilizing a decomposition of the social welfare criterion analogous to Corollary \ref{PRTE}, we offer a partial explanation of why the subpopulations indicated by the shaded areas in Figure \ref{ewmIFLS} are targeted.
-We can write
+Utilizing a decomposition of the social welfare criterion analogous to Corollary \ref{PRTE}, I offer a partial explanation of why the subpopulations indicated by the shaded areas in Figure \ref{ewmIFLS} are targeted.
+One can write

 where